-When it comes to singing being a beginner musician can be difficult.
+Learning to sing can be difficult if you’re just starting out with no formal training.
 Until you’ve learned advanced singing techniques, most will struggle with more complex music tracks.
 Whether you are an aspiring artist or just a hobbyist looking to improve your karaoke game, you should consider finding some easy songs to sing in order to practice, build confidence, as well as get a better idea of what types of songs that suit your voice, tone, and style.

 The easiest songs to sing are easy to learn, have easy lyrics, are in the range of an octave or less, and have notes that are in your comfortable range or preferred register.